 Personal Profile

 Mingchao Wang is an Assistant Professor and Principal Investigator at the Peking University Shenzhen Graduate School.
-He received his bachelor's degree from Shandong University and his master's and doctoral degrees from Dresden University of Technology.
 Prior to joining Peking University, he was a research group leader at Dresden University of Technology and the Max Planck Institute of Microstructure Physics.
-His research focuses on the development of two-dimensional conjugated (covalent/coordination) polymers and porous framework materials, as well as their functional applications in electronics, sensing, and energy conversion and storage.
-He has published over 50 research articles, including nearly 20 as first or corresponding author in prestigious journals such as Nature Materials, Nature Reviews Materials, Journal of the American Chemical Society, Angewandte Chemie International Edition, and Chemical Society Reviews, which has attracted over 4,000 citations with an H-index of 31.
+His research focuses on the development of two-dimensional conjugated (covalent or coordination) polymers and porous framework materials, as well as their applications in electronics, sensing, and energy conversion and storage.
+He has published over 60 research articles in prestigious journals such as Nature Chemistry, Nature Materials, Nature Reviews Materials, Chemical Society Reviews, JACS, Angewandte Chemie, which have attracted over 5,000 citations.
 He also serves as a member of the Youth Editorial Board of The Innovation Materials.

 Education Background